Each newborn baby is carefully checked at birth for signs of problems or complications.

 ...more

-Your little one will need several immunization shots to help protect her from several childhood diseases, some of which can be deadly.
-Knowing which shots she needs, when, and what to do in the event of a minor reaction is important.
+Your little one will need several immunization shots to help protect them from several childhood diseases, some of which can be deadly.
+Read on for helpful advice on which shots they need and when--and what to do if they have a minor reaction.

 ...more

-A national program exists to screen all newborns for certain disorders within the first few days of life.
+A national program exists to screen all newborns for certain disorders in the first few days of life.

 ...more

 Circumcision is a surgery to remove the skin covering the end of the penis.
 This is called the foreskin.
-This surgery is most often done 1 or 2 days after a baby boy's birth.
+This surgery is most often done 1 or 2 days after a baby's birth.
+Read on to learn more about this procedure.

 ...more